|Success is when you complete the objective|

 It's simply the fastest way to assist you in getting into ketosis where fats are burned for fuel rather than glucose.

 While some people do choose to stay at an Induction level of carbohydrates, due to personal preference or metabolic issues, the Induction phase isn't a zero-carb diet anymore.
-In fact, a zero-carb diet is only recommended by the ANA for those who are so severely insulin resistant that a typical low-carb diet plan of 35 to 60 net carbs per day doesn't work.
+In fact, a zero-carb diet is only recommended by the Atkins Nutritionals, Inc. marketing company (the ANA) for those who are so severely insulin resistant that a typical low-carb diet plan of 35 to 60 net carbs per day doesn't work.

 How the Atkins Induction Diet Has Evolved